Let Go (Central Cee song): Background and release

 On 8 December 2022, the rapper took to TikTok to ask his followers if they approved of a clip of the song.
 The snippet quickly went viral across the app.
 The song was described as flipping the original message of the song it samples and turning it into an outlet for his desires after his girlfriend left Cee.

 Critical reception

 Aron A. of HotNewHipHop opined that all involved turned the original song into a "velvety drill banger" that showcases "Cee's vulnerability", as well as a "more melodic style" than usual.
-Jack Lynch at Hypebeast wrote that the song sees the rapper tapping "into his current love affairs", while simulateneously giving "wider love advice for his audience".
+Jack Lynch at Hypebeast wrote that the song sees the rapper tapping "into his current love affairs", while simultaneously giving "wider love advice for his audience".
 Raphael Helfand of The Fader thought the chorus was "more befitting" than his previous hit single "Doja".
 James Keith of Complex noticed the productional changes.
 While the "808 slides and hi-hat triplets" are still present, the rapper traded his "punchiness and bravado" for a "kind of stark, candid rhyming".